jshafto/app_academy_notes/w5_learning_objectives.md

 ### Explain what "npm" stands for.
 - node package manager
   - most widely-used package manager for all JavaScript packages, including backend dependencies, frontend dependencies, command-line tools
   - npm refers command line interface and registry
 - package managers bundle up useful collections of code and distribute them
   - often includes services like:
     - versioning
     - change management
     - tracking use
     - build pipelines
     - dependency management
 ### Explain the purpose of the `package.json` file and `node_modules` directory.
 - the `package.json` file contains metadata, scripts, and dependencies
   - a set of suggestions, not requirements for running your project
   - you can make changes manually (with proper syntax)
 - the `node_modules` directory contains all dependencies for this project, and also all of the dependencies of the dependencies
   - don't track the `node_modules` folder in git (use `gitignore` file)
   - the lockfile (`package-lock.json`) acts as a manifest for what's in the `node_modules` directory
 ### Given multiple choices, identify the difference between npm's `package.json` and `package-lock.json` files.
 - `package.json` is a list of suggested packages
   - `package-lock.json` wasn't used in earlier versions of npm, so some older npm packages might only have a `package.json` file. in that case, installing the package will install all the dependencies in `package.json`
 - `package-lock.json` contains exact details about installed dependencies
   - represents exact reproducible npm environment
   - don't make any manual changes, npm install will handle it
 ### Use `npm --version` to check what version is currently installed and use npm to update itself to the latest version.
 - `npm install -g npm@latest` to update to latest version
 ### Use `npm init` to create a new package and `npm install` to add a package as a dependency.
 Then use `require` to import the module and utilize it in a JavaScript file.
 - `npm init` sets up current directory for npm
   - after you run it, you are prompted to supply fields for `package name`, `version`, `description`,  `entry-point`, `test command`, `git repository`, `keywords`, `author`
   - `npm init --y` will initiate to default values without the setup utility
   - creates a `package.json` file
 - `npm install` without any further arguments will install all the dependencies listed in the lockfile
 - use `require('<name-of-package>')`
 ### Given a package version number following the MAJOR.MINOR.PATCH semantic versioning spec that may include tilde (`~`) and caret (`^`) ranges, identify the range of versions of the package that will be compatible.
-- the semver `^3.0.0` means that any minor patch versions for the major version `3` will be acceptible
+- semantic versioning (semver): major.minor.patch (e.g. 1.0.0)
+  - major changes are breaking—they are incompatible with other major versions. (analogous to creating a sequel to a videocame)
+  - minor changes may represent new features. shouldn't break anything, but programs that depend on it may need to tweak. (analogous to adding a new level to a videogame)
+  - patch changes are typically bug fixes (analogous to fixing a typo in the videogame instructions)
+- for semver ranges in `package.json`
+  - `*` indicates "whatever the latest version is".
+  - `>1.0.0` indicates "any version above major version 1".
+  - `^1.0.0` indicates "any version in the 1.x.x range".
+  - `~1.0.0` indicates "any patch version in the 1.0.x range".
+  - `1.0.0` indicates "exactly version 1.0.0".
 ### Explain the difference between a dependency and a development dependency.
 - a dependency is a package that is needed to successfully run the project in production
 - a development dependency is necessary for doing development work on the project (tools for testing and building the application)